ircv3/ircv3-specifications/core/sts-3.3.md

 secure connections and it is incompatible with servers that offer secure connections only via STARTTLS on a non-secure port.

+### Relationship with the `tls` cap

+The `tls` cap is a hint for clients that secure connection support is available via STARTTLS.

+This specification is an improved solution to that and should be considered a replacement for it for multiple reasons.

+* This specification is not merely a hint but requires conforming clients to switch to a secure connection.
+This means that a bookmarked server entry in conforming clients is upgraded to use secure connections, even if the bookmark was originally set up to use non-secure connections.
+* This specification mandates that clients must only attempt secure connections to a server which has a policy, reducing the possibility of users being fooled into allowing a man-in-the-middle attack by downgrading their secure connections to non-secure ones.
+The `tls` cap has no such provision.
+* This specification is more flexible, allowing server administrators to configure the lifetime of the policy.

 ## Details

 When enabled, the capability has a REQUIRED value: a comma (`,`) separated